Suppression and Revival of Weak Localization through Control of Time-Reversal Symmetry

-Our experimental set-up, sketched in Fig.~\ref{fig:ExpSetup}, has been described in~\cite{Jendrzejewski2012}.
-A salient feature is the ability to launch a ``quasi-monochromatic'' cloud of non-interacting atoms into the disorder.
-The cloud, containing $10^5$ $^{87}$Rb atoms prepared in the ground hyperfine Zeeman sub-level $|F=2,m_F=-2\rangle$, is suspended against gravity by a vertical magnetic field gradient.
-It is launched along $z$ with a mean velocity of $v_\mathrm{i}=3.09\pm 0.04~\text{mm/s}$ ($k_\mathrm{i} = 4.24~\mu\text{m}^{-1}$, where $\mathbf{k}=m \mathbf v/\hbar$ and $m$ the atom mass), and a very narrow velocity spread of $0.18\pm 0.02~\text{mm/s}$.
+The experimental set-up, sketched in Fig.~\ref{fig:ExpSetup}, has been described in~\cite{Jendrzejewski2012}.
+A salient feature is the ability to launch into the disorder a ``quasi-monochromatic'' cloud of non-interacting neutral atoms, i.e., an ensemble of atoms with a narrow velocity spread.
+The cloud, containing $10^5$ $^{87}$Rb atoms is prepared in the paramagnetic hyperfine Zeeman sub-level $|F=2,m_F=-2\rangle$, allowing us to exactly compensate gravity \footnote{We use the magnetic dipole force, created by a vertical magnetic field gradient, to compensate gravity.}.
+The atoms are launched along $z$ with a mean velocity of $v_\mathrm{i}=3.09\pm 0.04~\text{mm/s}$ ($k_\mathrm{i} = 4.24~\mu\text{m}^{-1}$, where $\mathbf{k}=m \mathbf v/\hbar$ and $m$ is the atom mass), and a velocity spread of $0.18\pm 0.02~\text{mm/s}$.
 At $t=0$, we switch on an anisotropic speckle field, elongated along the $x$ axis, created by a far off resonance laser (wavelength 532~nm)~\cite{Clement2006,Goodman2007}.
-The disordered potential has correlation lengths much shorter in the $y$-$z$~plane than in the $x$ direction ($\sigma_y=\sigma_z=0.27~\mu\text{m}$ and $\sigma_x=1.40~\mu\text{m}$ HWHM), so that the situation can be considered 2D for atoms launched in the $y$-$z$~plane~\cite{Jendrzejewski2012}.
-At time $t$, the disorder is switched off and the 2D atomic velocity distribution [or equivalently the $\mathbf{k}$-vector distribution $n(\mathbf{k},t)$ with $\mathbf{k}$ in the $y$-$z$~plane] is recorded by fluorescence imaging, along the $x$ axis, after a free expansion of 150~ms. Taking into account the initial size of the cloud, the overall resolution is estimated to be $\Delta k_\mathrm{res}=0.3$~$\mu$m$^{-1}$.
+The resulting disordered potential has correlation lengths much shorter in the $y$-$z$~plane than in the $x$ direction ($\sigma_y=\sigma_z=0.27~\mu\text{m}$ and $\sigma_x=1.40~\mu\text{m}$ HWHM), so that the situation can be considered 2D for atoms launched in the $y$-$z$~plane~\cite{Jendrzejewski2012}.
+At time $t$, the disorder is switched off and the 2D atomic velocity distribution [or equivalently the $\mathbf{k}$-vector distribution $n(\mathbf{k},t)$ with $\mathbf{k}$ in the $y$-$z$~plane] is recorded by fluorescence imaging, along the $x$ axis, after a long free expansion time of 150~ms permitted by the gravity compensation.
+Taking into account the initial size of the cloud, the overall resolution is estimated to be $\Delta k_\mathrm{res}=0.3$~$\mu$m$^{-1}$.